 The Miami-Dade County Department of Cultural Affairs is a proud member of The Alliance for Response Miami.
 AFR Miami connects the arts community with the first responder and emergency management community in Miami-Dade and Monroe counties.
 An alliance of artists, museums, archives, libraries, galleries, cultural institutions, and emergency responders in the Miami-Dade and Monroe counties, AFR Miami provides a forum for information and communication to foster a cooperative approach to emergency management and cultural heritage protection.
 A Weather Ready Nation Ambassador for the National Weather Service, the Alliance for Response Miami works with arts groups, cultural institutions, and local emergency services to develop mutual understanding in advance of any emergency and/or disaster.
 For tips and resources to prepare before an emergency and/or disaster, please visit the webpage, Twitter @afrsflorida and Facebook page.

-The Department of Cultural Affairs will stay in touch with you to make it through Hurricane season and the pandemic and all of the uncertainty surrounding the immediate future.
+The Department of Cultural Affairs will stay in touch with you to make it through Hurricane season and hopefully, the last stages of the pandemic.
+Please be sure that you are signed up for our regular news e-alerts by going to our website, www.miamidadearts.org, and clicking on the “SUBSCRIBE” button at the top of the opening page.